 1. Grilling: Grilling is a popular method for cooking deer meat, as it helps to seal in the juices and creates a delicious smoky flavor.
 Preheat your grill to medium-high heat (around 375-400°F or 190-204°C) and cook the meat for about 6-8 minutes per side, or until it reaches an internal temperature of 145°F (63°C) for medium-rare, or 160°F (71°C) for medium.
 Let the meat rest for a few minutes before slicing and serving.

-See also How to cook for dummies
+See also How do you cook deer liver

 2. Roasting: Roasting is another great option for cooking deer meat, especially when cooking larger cuts such as roasts or tenderloins.
 Preheat your oven to 325°F (163°C) and place the meat on a roasting rack in a shallow pan.
 Cook until the internal temperature reaches 145°F (63°C) for medium-rare or 160°F (71°C) for medium.
 Remember to let the meat rest before slicing to allow the juices to redistribute.